Sign InSign Up

 If you are concerned about whether you might have symptoms of autism then we have prepared some questions below that you can ask yourself.
 If you agree with most of these questions then it might be a good idea to consult a mental health professional for a proper diagnosis.

-• Do I have repetitive behaviors or routines that I feel compelled to follow?
+• Do repetitive behaviors or routines consume your life?

-• Do I have heightened or reduced sensitivities to certain stimuli, such as sound, touch, or light?
+• Do heightened or reduced sensitivities to stimuli like sound, touch, or light affect you?

-• Do I have intense, narrow interests in specific topics and find it hard to shift my focus?
+• Do you have intense and narrow interests in specific topics and find it hard to shift focus?

-• Do I have trouble understanding nonverbal cues and social gestures?
+• Do you have difficulty understanding nonverbal cues and social gestures?

-• Do I struggle to make small talk and maintain eye contact with others?
+• Do small talk and maintaining eye contact with others cause difficulty for you?

 Please remember that these questions do not confirm you have autism but if your symptoms are interfering with your day-to-day activities then getting a proper diagnosis is recommended.